masui/atom-dynamic-macro/README.md

    ![](https://gyazo.com/6d64570bf46ceb78d45af3fb04051da5.gif)

 * You can repeat more complex tasks like below.
-After editing two lines in the same way, you can repeat the task by typing `Ctrl-T`'s.
+After editing top two lines in the same way, you can repeat the task by typing `Ctrl-T`'s.

    ![](https://gyazo.com/2c17e47b7c5f2d917b1c7f6a955f7a90.gif)